nsqio/nsq/nsqlookupd/README.md

 ## nsqlookupd

-`nsqlookupd` is the daemon that manages topology information.
-Clients query `nsqlookupd` to discover `nsqd` producers for a specific topic and `nsqd` nodes broadcasts topic and channel information.
+`nsqlookupd` is the daemon that manages topology metadata and serves client requests to discover the location of topics at runtime.

 Read the [docs](http://nsq.io/components/nsqlookupd.html)